 As the Institute has grown, students across a range of year groups have had the opportunity, through workshops and masterclasses, to work with major figures in the world of music.
-Our composition project with Dr John Traill, Musical Director at St Anne’s College Oxford, came to its conclusion at our Spring Concert and saw the Symphony Orchestra premiering the work of the Key Stage 3 composers, under the guidance of Dr Traill.
+Students are regularly involved in composition projects with Dr John Traill, Director and Lecturer in Music at St Anne’s College, Oxford.
+These have culminated in performances of their works at the Bodleian Library and the Sheldonian Theatre in Oxford and at our Spring Concerts.

 A strong music department

-The school has a large number of students studying music at both GCSE and ‘A’ Level and runs a musical programme throughout the year that showcases its individual performers, ensembles, rock bands and strings groups.
-Its vocalists perform regularly and put on a full-scale Broadway musical every second year.
+The school has a large number of students studying music at both GCSE and ‘A’ Level and runs a musical programme throughout the year that showcases its individual performers, ensembles and rock bands and the Music Department stages a full-scale Broadway musical every other year.

 The students are regularly invited to perform outside school.
-Venues this year have included the Tower of London, Christ Church Cathedral in Oxford and a number of private functions
+Venues have included the Tower of London, Christ Church Cathedral in Oxford and a number of private functions in the local community.

 A unique musical experience

-For those who choose to study music for GCSE and ‘A’ Level, the Burford Institute of Music offers opportunities through a number of pathways.
+For those who choose to study music for GCSE and ‘A’ Level, the Burford Institute of Music offers a number of opportunities.
 These include:

 - Receiving master-classes from professional musicians.

-- Performing with students from the Royal College of Music.
+- Performing with students from world renowned establishments, such as the Royal College of Music.

-- Attending concerts at the Royal Albert Hall to broaden knowledge and experience.
+- Attending concerts at prestigious concert venues, such as the Royal Albert Hall to broaden knowledge and experience.

 - Receiving one-to-one teaching for GCSE composition.

-- Receiving theory tuition for ABM Grade V theory and above to enable students to take their instrumental playing to the highest level.
+- Receiving theory tuition for ABRSM Grade 5 Theory and above to enable students to take their instrumental playing to the highest level.

-- are sponsored to be part of the County Ensembles
+- are sponsored to be part of the Oxfordshire County Ensembles.

-- receive funding to extend their principal instrumental lessons
+- receive funding to extend lessons on their principal instrument (Year 13 only).